withanage/UBHD-OMPPortal/README.md

 - **modules** - table mappings of omp and varibales that are globally accessible from the application.
 - **static** - all the static files as such as javascript files and css files.
 - **views** - for each controller (e.g. catalog.py) file, you have to  add a folder  with the same name   (e.g. catalog) and a html file  (index.html) for each function in the controller file.

+##Additional information for customizations
+-Book view
+    - Current book details page views/catalog/book.html  displays xml files in  the lens viewer, if you name the category into  XML.
+But this can ba changed in private/appconfig.ini
+    - We use the omp category names PDF for softcover by default, and HARDCover for hardcover books.
+This is only a general rule.
+You may use your own rules
+    -

 #License
 This software is released under the the [GNU General Public License](LICENSE.md).